 - a.
 Only standard type .22 caliber rifles designed primarily for hunting will be permitted. - b.
 All action types, excluding fully automatic, will be permitted.
 A rifle and scope may not exceed eight pounds-eight ounces in weight without a sling and must have a minimum trigger pull of two pounds (907 grams).
 Trigger weight will be tested after trigger is set on firearm. - c.
 Rifles may be equipped with a hunting sling not to exceed 1.5" (3.81 centimeters) in width.
 Slings must be attached at both ends of the firearm (forearm and butt stock) during the course of fire. - d.
 Slings and scopes may be adjusted after the instructions and the order to commence firing at each station.
 Adjustments must be completed prior to the first shot.
 After the first shot at each station NO adjustments may be made.
 The maximum time for each station includes any scope and/or sling adjustments. - e.
 Adjustments to the scope include power and/or focus adjustments. - f.
-Rifles may also be equipped with sporter-type thumbhole stocks (non-adjustable). - g.
-Sights will be open, peep with standard front post and bead, or hunting scopes, fixed or variable power optics nine power or less.

-- h.
-All ammunition used in this activity will be .22 caliber long rifle cartridges.
-Participants are allowed to furnish their own ammunition; however, ammunition must be presented to range officials for inspection prior to participation. - Distribution of ammunition provided by the NRA will be at its discretion.
-If possible, the NRA will notify participants of the specific type of ammunition once received by the NRA to facilitate advance rifle sight-in. - j.
+Rifles that are equipped with adjustable stocks (cheek or butt) must be set before the order to commence is given on the first target on the course and cannot be adjusted afterwards. - g.
+Rifles may also be equipped with sporter-type thumbhole stocks (non-adjustable). - h.
+Sights will be open, peep with standard front post and bead, or hunting scopes, fixed or variable power optics nine power or less. - i.
+All ammunition used in this activity will be .22 caliber long rifle standard velocity cartridges.
+Participants are allowed to furnish their own ammunition; however, ammunition must be presented to range officials for inspection prior to participation. - j.
+Distribution of ammunition provided by the Regional event will be at its discretion - k.
 Shooting sticks permitted on certain shooting stations at the discretion of the event director.
 Shooting sticks will be provided.

 - a.
 Clothing with added padding, stiffness or shirt cup designed to assist shooter in remaining steady

 - b.
 Shooting mats

 - c.
 Kneeling rolls

 - d.
 Competitive thumbhole stocks

 - e.
 Palm rests or forearm of stocks exceeding 2 1/2 inches wide or 2 1/2 inches deep as measured from the center line of the bore

 - f.
 Scopes, fixed or variable power optics with capabilities greater than nine power NOTE: Taping of scopes will not be allowed.

 - g.
 Range finders

 - h.
 Spotting scopes

 - i.
 More than one shooting position per shooting sequence

 - j.
 Shooting sticks, bipods or other similar equipment

 - k.
-Stocks with adjustable combs

-- I. Scopes with internal range finders
+Scopes with internal range finders

+- I. Rifle with a weight in excess of 8lbs 8ozs without a sling

+- m.
+Reloaded Ammunition

+- n.
+Fouling shot

-7) Crossfire(s) -
+5) Crossfire(s) -

 - a.
 If a participant's target has been shot more than the rounds fired by that participant, the target has been "cross fired." - i.
 Event Director must determine that the crossfire was unintentionally caused (with no malicious intent) by participants on the firing line.
 If this is established, the cross-fired target will receive the total score of rounds inside the scoring area (not to exceed the maximum score for that round of shooting).
-The participant committing a crossfire act will only be scored for the amount of rounds inside their actual target's scoring areas. - ii.
-Should the Event Director find that cross firing was an intentional act by participants to gain unfair advantage, all parties involved will be immediately disqualified from the event and will subsequently receive "DQ" (amounting to "0") under both individual and team scores.
+The participant committing a crossfire act will only be scored for the amount of rounds inside their actual target's scoring areas. - Should the Event Director find that cross firing was an intentional act by participants to gain unfair advantage, all parties involved will be immediately disqualified from the event and will subsequently receive "DQ" (amounting to "0") under both individual and team scores.